 You will also develop business communications and lifelong learning skills, applying what you learn on the course to the wider industry context.

 We have partnered with Mindful Education to deliver this apprenticeship through our Online and On Campus model.
-Apprentices will attend college once every two weeks and will study online materials during allotted time at work.
+Apprentices study online materials during allotted time at work, and also attend regular sessions with a college tutor.

 Online lessons can be accessed at any time, using a mobile, tablet or desktop – meaning apprentices can fit their study around work commitments, minimising disruption in the workplace.
 Each lesson lasts around 45 minutes and is accompanied by animations and motion graphics to bring concepts to life.
 Exercises, interactive case studies and analytical tools help to enhance the learning experience further.

-On campus, apprentices benefit from face-to-face classes at college with an experienced tutor.
-A combination of classroom-based lessons, group exercises and discussion encourage apprentices to apply theory to real-life workplace situations.
+On campus, apprentices benefit from regular classes with an experienced college tutor, either in-person or virtually.
+A combination of tutor-led work, group exercises and discussion encourages apprentices to apply theory to real-life workplace situations.

 This modern, flexible approach to apprenticeship training empowers learners, minimises disruption to employers, and delivers tangible results in the workplace.